 In other words, don’t mess with the IRS.

-Besides, it costs nothing to apply for a PTIN, and it takes all of 15 minutes.
+Besides, it takes all of 15 minutes.

 Aside from a PTIN, it’s highly recommended to apply for an Electronic Filing Identification Number (EFIN).